Swa Saw Ke: Hiatus

 Swa was stunned by the failures, and paused the war effort to reassess.
 At any rate, he needed to deal with his northern border, as it was again restive.
 Perhaps encouraged by Ava's failures in the south, Maw was breaching Kalay's border.
 Ava had to send an army in 1387−88 to restore order.
 The situation remained tense until 1389/90 when Ava and Maw agreed to a truce.
 King Tho Ngan Bwa of Maw sent his daughter Shin Mi-Nauk to Ava in a marriage of state to Swa's second eldest son Minkhaung.

 Meanwhile, Razadarit took full advantage of Ava's preoccupation in the north.
 In 1387–88, Razadarit managed to capture the Martaban province after a long invasion.
 By 1389, Razadarit felt ready to take on Ava's ally Laukpya, and invaded the Irrawaddy delta.
-As in Martaban, Razadarit was close to defeat when he pulled out a victory.
-The Pegu forces went on to occupy the entire delta, including Ava's territory, Gu-Htut (modern Myan-Aung).
+Razadarit was close to defeat when he pulled out a victory.
+The Pegu forces went on to occupy the entire delta, as far north as Gu-Htut (modern Myan-Aung) inside Ava territory.

 Resumption and truce

 Razadarit's occupation of Gu-Htut forced Swa's hand.
 In 1390, he launched another two-pronged invasion, again by the Irrawaddy and land.
 Just as in the second invasion, Swa himself led the 17,000-strong river-borne invasion forces and Tarabya led the 12,000-strong army by the Toungoo route.
 But unlike with the second invasion, the invaders faced unified more numerous southern forces.
 They could not even breach the border forts.
 The smaller Peguan navy held off repeated charges by the Ava navy near Gu-Htut.
 Likewise, Tarabya's army could not take Fort Pankyaw.
-Despite the success, the Pegu command decided to cede Gu-Htut in exchange for peace.
+Despite the success, Razadarit was persuaded by his staff to return Gu-Htut in exchange for peace.
 It was a face-saving measure, and Swa accepted the deal.

-The truce almost broke down the following dry season.
-Ava sent an army to Tharrawaddy (Thayawadi) in 1391–92 but Pegu sent a sizable force to the front.
+The truce almost broke down later in 1391.
+Ava sent two regiments to Tharrawaddy (Thayawadi) ostensibly to search for a white elephant but Pegu sent a sizable force to the front.
 The fragile peace held.